-It's the best of both worlds if you can jump on a cheap flight, then stretch your dollar in places like Portugal, Greece, and South Africa, among many others.
+It's the best of both worlds if you can jump on a cheap flight, then stretch your dollar in places like Portugal, Japan, Greece, and South Africa, among many others.
 Let's look at some of the destinations where the U.S. dollar is looking strong … and show you just how cheap it can be to get there in the first place.

-But prices across individual European countries and cities using the Euro can still vary, from the wildly expensive Paris to other cheaper, off-the-beaten path destinations.
+But prices across individual European countries and cities using the Euro can still vary, from the wildly expensive Paris to other cheaper, off-the-beaten-path destinations.
 And few countries are cheaper than Portugal.

 The thriftiness is just part of the reason we love Portugal and think you will too.
 Start your trip in either Lisbon or Porto, and see the scenic, coastal country for yourself.
-I knew it would be beautiful … but I underestimated just how cheap it is there, too.
+I knew it would be beautiful … but I underestimated just how cheap it was there, too.